patricksavalle/devops-project-template/content/optimization-method.md

 ## LSD (LEAN)

-Lean software development is a translation of lean manufacturing principles and practices to the software development domain.
+Lean software development method is a translation of lean manufacturing principles and practices to the software development domain.
 Part of Lean is to continuously eliminate waste.
 The original Lean (TPS) recognized 3 types of waste